aleen42/PersonalWiki/qa/asymmetric_keys_on_servers.md

 #### Login

-Prevent logging in with empty password
+Prevent logging in with empty password:

 ```
 PermitEmptyPasswords no
 ```

-Allows user groups when the server is used by more than one person
+Allows user groups when the server is used by more than one person:

 ```bash
 # /etc/ssh/sshd_config